Tonbridge to Penshurst Walk

 1. Follow the lane out of the village, passing the church tower up on your right and heading N. Immediately after crossing a stone bridge at the end of the lake in the castle grounds go through an old metal gate on the right onto a signposted footpath.

-3. Shortly after crossing the river go through a metal gate on the right into the corner of a field.
+3. Shortly after crossing the river go through a small metal gate on the right into the corner of a field.
 Turn left to continue in your previous direction along its edge, veering slightly away from it at the end to go through a gap into the bottom of a sloping field.
 Make your way over to its right-hand edge and go up to the top corner.

 5. Go over a stile onto the house's driveway and follow it out to a lane (Hampkin's Hill Road).
-Turn left onto the lane, then in 60m turn right onto a signposted footpath.
-Make your way past a metal fieldgate to go along a strip of grassland between a hedge and a meandering stream.
+Turn left and go along the lane for 60m, then go over a stile on the right onto a strip of grassland between a hedge and a meandering stream, signposted as a footpath.

 6. At the end of the hedge bear left towards the field corner.
 Go through a wide gap in this potentially muddy area and veer right up a slope to continue along the right-hand edge of a field, towards the buildings of Beckett's Farm.
 Go over a stile in the field corner onto a track towards the farm buildings.